wpilibsuite/frc-docs/source/docs/software/actuators/programming-leds.rst

 Programming LEDs
 ================

 LED strips have been commonly used by teams for several years for a variety of reasons.
 They allow teams to debug robot functionality from the audience, provide a visual marker for their robot, and can simply add some visual appeal.
-WPILib has an API for controlling LEDs with their data pin connected via PWM.
+WPILib has an API for controlling WS2812 LEDs with their data pin connected via PWM.

 Instantiating the AddressableLED Object
 ---------------------------------------

 You first create an ``AddressableLED`` object that takes the PWM port as an argument.
-It *must* be a PWM header.
+It *must* be a PWM header on the RoboRIO.
 Then you set the number of LEDs located on your LED strip, with can be done with the ``setLength()`` function.

 .. important:: It is important to note that setting the length of the LED header is an expensive task and it's **not** recommended to run this periodically.

 After the length of the strip has been set, you'll have to create an ``AddressableLEDBuffer`` object that takes the number of LEDs as an input.
 You'll then call ``myAddressableLed.setData(myAddressableLEDBuffer)`` to set the led output data.
-Finally, you can call ``myAddressableLed.start`` to write the output continuously.
+Finally, you can call ``myAddressableLed.start()`` to write the output continuously.
 Below is a full example of the initialization process.

 .. note:: C++ does not have an AddressableLEDBuffer, and instead uses an Array.